SeanTolstoyevski/unspokenPy3/README.md

 ## Issues that need help

 I searched and couldn't find it.
 Feel free to create a PR for the problem.
 A very simple problem for experienced NVDA developers 🤗.

+1. Press NVDA+ctrl+f3
+after, the add-on don't run.
-Fixed ❤
+2. Fixed ❤
 ```
 WARNING - eventHandler._EventExecuter.next (21:56:30.419) - MainThread (2404):
 Could not execute function event_becomeNavigatorObject defined in globalPlugins.Unspoken module; kwargs: {'isFocus': True}